UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/UKLLC_generated/Datasets/LPS_derived/LPS_derived.md

 # LPS derived datasets
->Last modified: 30 Sep 2025
+>Last modified: 02 Oct 2025
 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>UK LLC is creating a range of derived datasets applicable across Longitudinal Population Studies (LPS).</strong></div>

 ## Introduction
 Longitudinal Population Studies (LPS) collect data in different ways, using different variable names and values, so it is not always easy to make comparisons between them.
 To help researchers understand the profile of the UK LLC resource as a whole, UK LLC standardises (‘harmonises’) key characteristics about participants across all partner LPS.
 UK LLC has so far harmonised the following demographic variables: **sex, gender, year of birth and ethnic group**.
 UK LLC has also harmonised information about LPS participants' **highest educational qualifications**.
-Table 1 below lists the LPS that are included in each of the harmonised datasets.
+See the Inclusion criteria section for a list of LPS that are included in each of the harmonised datasets.

 >**Note**: UK LLC has not changed the original LPS data for these variables.

+## Available datasets
-## 1. Demographic data
+### 1. Demographic data
 <details><summary>There are two versions of the harmonised demographic dataset: full and reduced.</summary>
 <br>

-[**The full dataset**](../Datasets/LPS_derived/demo_harmonised_full.md) retains every relevant response provided by participants, e.g. if a participant was asked to confirm their ethnic group on five separate occasions, then that individual will have five occurrences of ethnicity in the dataset.
+[**The full dataset**](../LPS_derived/demo_harmonised_full.md) retains every relevant response provided by participants, e.g. if a participant was asked to confirm their ethnic group on five separate occasions, then that individual will have five occurrences of ethnicity in the dataset.
 >Researchers are encouraged to use the **full dataset**:
 >* To investigate whether a participant’s self-reported demographic characteristics have changed over time
 >* To ensure that their research refers to participants' self-reported characteristics as recorded at a time point pertinent to the research question.

-[**The reduced dataset**](../Datasets/LPS_derived/demo_harmonised_reduced.md) retains only the most recent response provided by a participant for each variable.
+[**The reduced dataset**](../LPS_derived/demo_harmonised_reduced.md) retains only the most recent response provided by a participant for each variable.

 >Researchers are encouraged to use the **reduced dataset**:
 >* To have the most recent, valid, definition of a participant’s demographic characteristics